 24. Application of Article 8 (public participation during the preparation of executive regulations and/or generally applicable legally binding normative instruments)

-99. The general rules concerning public participation in the preparation of legislative provisions are laid down by Act XC of 2005 on the Freedom of Electronic Information (Electronic Information Act).
+125. The general rules concerning public participation in the preparation of legislative provisions are laid down by Act CXXXI. of 2010 on public participation in the preparation of legislative provisions.

-The Electronic Information Act requires ministries to publish on their websites all draft legislative texts, concepts, and related proposals as well as their full explanatory documentation.
+The Act requires ministries to publish on their websites all draft legislative texts, concepts, and related proposals as well as their full explanatory documentation.
 Exemptions from this obligation are specifically listed in the Act.

 The homepages of ministries have to ensure that comments can be uploaded.
-The general deadline for comments is 15 days after publication.
+The general deadline for comments is 10 working days, depending of the publication date means 12-14 calendar days at the longest, but in exceptional cases minimum 5 working day deadline is possible.
 Public comments have to be evaluated and a summary thereof has to be published on the same website that also contains the reasons for refusal.

-100. In addition, the Environment Act explicitly sets out that environmental NGOs have a right to comment on any draft legislation on environmental matters.
-Upon a general request, the ministry responsible for the environment sends individual invitations to NGOs to comment on particular legislative texts.
+126. In addition, the Environment Act explicitly sets out that environmental civil organizations have a right to comment on any draft legislation on environmental matters.
+Upon a general request, the ministry responsible for the environment sends individual invitations to civil organizations to comment on particular legislative texts.
 The National Council on the Environment has to be consulted on each draft bill and decree before adoption.

 25. Obstacles encountered in the implementation of Article 8